GabbedT/ApogeoRV/Docs/Sphinx/frontend.rst

 ~~~~~~~~~~~~~~~~~~

 The **instruction buffer** *decouples the fetch interface from the pipeline*.
 The arrival of new instructions and the request of a new instruction from the pipeline advance at different rates.
 The pipeline has different source of stalls, during this time new instructions can't be executed,
 discarding or stalling the incoming instructions would degrade the overall performance of the CPU.
-The instruction buffer is the solution, *fetch unit can still supply new instruction while the pipeline is in stall*, by doing this the fetch unit is effectively prefetching new instructions in advance.
+The instruction buffer is the solution, *fetch unit can still supply new instruction while the pipeline is in stall* and by doing this the fetch unit is effectively prefetching new instructions further increasing performance.

 The instruction buffer is composed by three sub-buffers: the **address buffer**, the **instruction word buffer** and the **speculative buffer**.
 Each sub-buffer is written by its own write signal: when a new instruction is fetched, first the fetch address is sent to the memory.
 The fetch address is the first
 to be written inside its buffer.
 After one clock cycle, the speculative buffer gets written with the BTB access result and with the prediction done.
 When the instruction requested arrives (after N cycles), it gets written finally in the instruction word buffer.